wp-plugins/rss-post-importer/readme.txt

 1. This is the combined settings- and feed-management-screen.

 == Change Log ==

+= Version 1.0.10 =
+* Fixed replacement shortcodes

 = Version 1.0.9 =
-* Added support for excerpts.
+* Added support for excerpts
 * Fixed some warnings and notices

 = Version 1.0.6 =